 |Shedding||Exposed damaged fibers||Put jacket in a laundry bag before washing it.|

-|Coating on jacket||Dryer sheets|
+|Coating on jacket||Dryer sheets or|

 Detergent remains in jacket after rinse

-|Don’t use dryer sheets|
+|Don’t use dryer sheets.
+Initiate another rinse cycle.|

 |Pilling||Jacket rubbing against the sides of the dryer.||Line dry|